galya-dev/TECH-TRAINER-CERTIFICATES/README.md

 # 📂 TECH-TRAINER-CERTIFICATES

-A collection of professional certificates earned by **Galya Sarikaya** during 2024–2025.
+A collection of professional certificates earned by **galya-dev** during 2024–2025.
 As a certified tech educator, I’ve successfully completed a range of technology and teaching programs in AI, Python, drone technologies, and digital marketing.

 ## 👩‍🏫 About Me